lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 In addition to their own effects, conviction cards may be spent (burned) to pay the conviction costs which some cards require.
 Each imbued has a limit of 5 conviction.
 Any conviction gained above five is burned instead.

+Convictions costs are paid in the same way blood and pool costs are paid.
+In particular, the conviction cost for an action is only paid if the action succeeds, not if it is blocked.

 ### 3. Power

 Power is a new minion card type, only playable by imbued.
 An imbued may get a power as a +1 stealth action, like equipment or retainers.